ergunefeturanli/mern-hotel-booking/Readme.md

 EXAMPLE POSTMAN COLLECTION
 https://www.postman.com/collections/fa7e4a6f0caaa1c4fca8
 _________________________________________________________________________________________________________________________________________________________________________________
-*Need to be added
+---Need to be added
-*Creating Random Reservation Number
+---Creating Random Reservation Number
-*Admin Approve and Reject utility
+---Admin Approve and Reject utility
-*Backend Login authorization with JWT
+---Backend Login authorization with JWT
-*Not logging out with hardcode JWT
+---Not logging out with hardcode JWT
-*Register as normal user
+---Register as normal user
-*Fetching only available hotel, it needs to be added to hotelsUtils *Date information validations (checkInDate < checkOutDate) *Showing Less Detailed Date Information
+---Fetching only available hotel, it needs to be added to hotelsUtils
+---Date information validations (checkInDate < checkOutDate)
+---Showing Less Detailed Date Information
-*Style and etc.
+---Style and etc.